Pheretima praepinguis: History

-In 1931, Yi Chen (陳義), a honored Chinese biologist, researched some samples of an earthworm from Mount Emei, Sichuan Province.
-At that time, he suggested that it should be classified into Pheretima tschiliensis.
+In 1931, Yi Chen (陳義), an honored Chinese biologist, researched some samples of an earthworm from Mount Emei, Sichuan Province.
+At that time, he suggested that it should be classified as Pheretima tschiliensis.
 However, G. E. Gates found out that such earthworm is different with Pheretima tschiliensis.
 They can be distinguished by the location of the primary spermathecal pores in parietal invaginations.
 He then named this earthworm after Pheretima praepinguis in 1935.
 Although Yi Chen insisted that Pheretima praepinguis is a synonym of Pheretima tschiliensis in an article published in 1936, this name is ubiquitously accepted nowadays.